 I know you’re used to seeing mostly Euro content around these Solo Female parts and Rob has written enough about the Caribbean to fill an entire novel/book of poetry, but I thought I’d join the party and share with you a bit of the recent vacation I took to paradise.

 What you are looking at here is me in the Caribbean Sea, St. Lucia to be exact, after a four year hiatus.
-Even though my time in Madeira, Portugal may have felt a bit like a Caribbean getaway, the last time I was actually in this part of the world was .
+Even though my time in Madeira, Portugal may have felt a bit like a Caribbean getaway, the last time I was actually in this part of the world was a trip I took to Jamaica back in Spring 2009.
 I’m calling it a “vacation” because for the first time in a while I wasn’t working with any tourism boards or sponsors so I literally had not one thing to worry about except for what bikini to wear and which sea-faring hustler would be bringing me my next Coco Loco.

 Aside from being able to just sit back and drink potent tropical beverages all day long on the beach, this vacation also gave me a chance to reconnect with some of the most important people in my life who I can’t believe I kept myself away from for so long due to my selfish obsession with travel.
 The longer I stay closer to family and old friends, the more what really matters in life starts to come into focus.
 This is of course not rocket science and something you hear people talking about all the time, but for some it’s incomprehensible until it’s experienced first hand and at the right time.

 Enough about feelings and perceptions though…let’s talk about St. Lucia, shall we?

 Seeing as I am a Master of Europe and not the Antilles, I really had no idea where I was headed or what I was in for the entire ride down.
 All I knew was that it was going to be good considering every time I looked out the airplane window, I’d catch a glance of something like this: